Contents

 What is a Spatial Decision Support System?

 A Spatial Decision Support System (SDSS) is an interactive computer-based system designed to assist in decision-making processes that involve geographic or spatial data.
 This system is especially useful for solving complex problems where location or geographic position plays a critical role in the analysis.
+Unlike traditional decision support systems, SDSS integrates three core components:- Spatial data – such as maps, coordinates, satellite imagery, or other location-based information

 - Analytical or decision models – including tools like mathematical programming and simulations